tanghao-xiaomi/docs/en/debugging_tools/GDB/GDB_debugging.md

 #### Debugging Strategy

 1. **Set a Watchpoint**: After starting GDB, set a write watchpoint on the variable using `watch my_global_variable` or `watch *<address_of_variable>`.
-2. **Run and Wait**: Type `r` to run the program.
-When the variable's value is modified, the program will pause immediately.
+2. **Run and Wait**: Type `run` or `continue` to start or resume program execution.
+The program will pause immediately when the variable's value is modified.
 3. **Locate the Modifier**: GDB will report the old and new values of the variable and stop at the line of code that modified it.
 Use `bt` to view the call stack to find the code responsible for the change.

 ### Scenario 4: Analyzing Compiler-Optimized Variables